k-box/k-link/docs/website.md

-# K-Link Explore Static landing page
+# K-Link Explore

-K-Link Explore is a static website used as default entrypoint for a K-Link deployment.
+K-Link Explore is a static landing page, used as default entrypoint for a K-Link deployment.

 **Browser Support**